 When I published the last issue of Co-Kinetic, we had just smacked headlong into the wall of Covid-19 and here we are three months later, a little battered and bruised, but hopefully having had the opportunity to take a good long look at our businesses and make some much-needed changes...

-Check out this quarter's most newsworthy and discussed pieces of research among your peers, on the topic of health and wellbeing.
+Check out this quarter's most newsworthy and discussed pieces of research among your peers, on the topic of physical therapy.
 Register free below or sign in with an existing account, to access this beautifully designed interactive infographic including hyperlinks to each piece of research and Altmetric profile (no subscription required).
+It also makes for an eye-catching piece of artwork for your clinic walls :)

 Thank you.
 Your account has been created and you have now been logged in.
 We will send you an email so that you can set your password for future use.